 The Role of Technology in The Development of SMEs

 You will notice a common thread if you have checked various articles online discussing the challenges of SMEs.
 Among the challenges shared are topics around technology like “digital adoption,” “automating business processes,” “embracing technology,” or “poor use of technology.”

 We intentionally left out that challenge, and here is our reason.
 There is no doubt that technology has revolutionized the business world.
 But technology is only a tool to help you do your work.
 It will never replace having a well-defined process between and within departments of your business.

 So, while we use technology, it will never replace treating your clients and employees like yourself or being truthful with the funds you got from a venture capitalist.

-Another reason why we didn’t include the technology challenge is that we are an advocate for only using the technology you need.
-There is no need to install a system with features you won’t use as you will find in SAP, Oracle, and other bigger ERP software.
+Another reason we didn’t include the technology challenge is that we advocate for only using the technology you need.
+There is no need to install a system with features you won’t use, as you will find in SAP, Oracle, and other bigger ERP software.

 For example, if you are a small team and don’t need automated payroll software, why should you have it and incur the unnecessary cost?
 That is our stand, and if that makes sense to you, we think you will like Odoo - a modular ERP system.

-What we didn’t show was that with Odoo, you only have to install the modules you need and when a module is no longer serving you, all you have to do is simply downgrade.
+What we didn’t show was that with Odoo, you only have to install the modules you need, and when a module is no longer serving you, all you have to do is downgrade.